 La Forêt Domaniale du Flamand (2013-2016), Montalivet-les-bains

 La Forêt Domaniale du Flamand is a protected forest managed by Office National des Forêts (ONF) in the southwest of France.
 It is one of my "native" landscape, a region I visit every summer since I am 4 years old growing up as a naturist there.

 In 2014, it dawned on me that there was absolutely nothing "natural" about the naturist landscape.
 I find out that Flemish people came and helped modernizing the region in the seventeenth century.
 Their efforts transformed the area into a polder.

 Suddenly I saw the forest related to the history of European landscape, since it is most probably in Flanders that the first word for "landscape" appeared in 1462.

-Today the French National Forestry Office wishes to maintain the forest in "a high degree of naturality" (dans un degré de naturalité élevé), a curious hybrid where human and natural agencies are clearly enmeshed.
+Today the French National Forestry Office wishes to maintain the forest in "a high degree of wilderness" (dans un haut degré de naturalité élevé), a curious hybrid where human and natural agencies are clearly enmeshed.

 I set out to photograph that hybridity as close as I could, also bearing in mind the lineage the forest has with landscape history.